MikeMuxika/Material-UI-Boilerplate/README.md

+# Material UI Boilerplate using webpack

-# Material-UI-Boilerplate
+# Set Up
-Boilerplate for Material-UI, React.JS, and Webpack

-## Get set up
 `npm install`
+then
 `npm run dev`

-Go to localhost:8080
+in browser, go to localhost:8080 or localhost if you have NginX set up that way.